btaba/blog/_posts/2016-08-27-racecartrack.markdown

 ---

 Check out this 2D race car learning to drive through a track by using On-Policy Monte Carlo control.
-The car doesn't know anything about the track; it only sees its current location, velocity, and rewards it gets while driving through the track.
+The car doesn't know anything about the track; it only sees its current location, velocity, and rewards it gets while driving.
 The car can choose to change it's velocity by 1 unit in x and/or y during each time step, and it eventually learns how to get to the finish line!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ovn8IkiiBkQ" frameborder="0" allowfullscreen></iframe>